connecteev/laravel-email-campaigns-spatie/docs/advanced-usage/handling-events.md

 ## `Spatie\EmailCampaigns\Events\CampaignOpened`

 This event will be fired when somebody opens an email.
-Be aware that this event could get fired many times right after sending a campaign to a email list with a large number of subscribers.
+Be aware that this event could be fired many times after sending a campaign to a email list with a large number of subscribers.
 This event will only be fired for campaigns that have [open tracking](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-campaigns/tracking-opens/) enabled.

 It has one public property: `$campaignOpen`, which is an instance of the `Spatie\EmailCampaigns\Models\CampaignOpen` model.

-You can get to the email address that opened your email like this:
+You can get the email address that opened your email like this:

 ```
 $email = $event->campaignOpen->subscriber->email;